 Those who want to check out the latter two, should get off at Independencia, also a jumping off point to explore the rest of the San Telmo neighborhood and its popular Sunday outdoor street fair.

 The artwork on the walls of the E’s stations is also worth a look, each station has murals that tell the story of a period in Argentine history.

-There are plans to expand the E line so that it reaches Retiro, perhaps with the addition of three new stations the E line will get a much needed personality boost.
+The E line has recently been expanded so that it reaches Retiro, with the addition of two new stations in between, called Catalinas and another called Correo Central (where the CCK cultural center is) have given the E line a much needed personality boost.

 The H Line (Yellow)

 The H line is Buenos Aires’ newest line, and it shows.
 It’s the first entirely new subway line built in Buenos Aires since they constructed Line E in 1944.